redhat-developer/service-binding-operator/README.md

 [Binding an Imported app to an Off-cluster Operator Managed IBM Cloud Service](examples/nodejs_ibmcloud_operator/README.md)

 [Binding an Imported app in one namespace with an In-cluster Managed PostgreSQL Database in another namespace](examples/nodejs_postgresql_namespaces/README.md)

+## Community, discussion, contribution, and support

+The Service Binding community meets weekly on Thursdays at 11:15 AM UTC via [Google Meet](https://meet.google.com/jti-pujt-zqs).

+Meeting Agenda is maintained [here](https://github.com/redhat-developer/service-binding-operator/issues?q=is%3Aissue+is%3Aopen+label%3Ameeting)

+Please file bug reports on [Github](https://github.com/redhat-developer/service-binding-operator/issues/new).
+For any other questions, reach out on `service-binding-support@redhat.com`.